ISSP - The institute for Solid State Physics

 History

 The Institute for Solid State Physics (ISSP) of the University of Tokyo was established on April 1 in 1957 as a joint research laboratory based upon the recommendation of the Science Council of Japan and the concurrence between the Ministry of Education, Science and Culture and the Science and Technology Agency in order to carry on basic research in condensed matter physics.
-Within the first 15 to 20 years, ISSP had achieved its original mission, that is to serve as the central laboratory of materials science in Japan equipped with state-of-art facilities that were open for all domestic researches in order to catch up on the research in Japan with the international level.
+Within the first 15 to 20 years, ISSP had achieved its original mission, that is to serve as the central laboratory of materials science in Japan equipped with state-of-art facilities that were open for all domestic researches in order to bring the research in Japan up to par with the international level.

-In 1996, another major reorganization of ISSP into the "third generation" took place, in order to pursue new frontiers beyond the traditional disciplines and become an international center of materials science.
+16 years after the reorganization, another major reorganization of ISSP into the "third generation" took place in 1996, in order to pursue new frontiers beyond the traditional disciplines and become an international center of materials science.
 One example is to explore new phenomena in combined environments of various extreme conditions, since individual technologies for high magnetic field, low temperature and high pressure had reached certain maturity during the "second generation".
 Another example is the study of artificially designed materials such as thin films, materials fabricated on surfaces and mesoscopic systems with nanoscale structure.
 Focused efforts are also planned on synthesis and characterization of new materials with the aid of computational physics, which allows us to design and predict properties of new materials.
-Currently in ISSP, there are five research divisions (New Materials Science, Condensed Matter Theory, Nanoscale Science (its name changed from Frontier Areas Research in 2004), Physics in Extreme Conditions, and Advanced Spectroscopy) and three research facilities (Synchrotron Radiation, Neutron Science, and Materials Design and Characterization Laboratories).
-In addition, there is a visiting staff division as well as two foreign visiting professor positions.
+In order to reflect these developments, former research divisions were reorganized into five research divisions (New Materials Science, Condensed Matter Theory, Frontier Areas, Physics in Extreme Conditions, and Advanced Spectroscopy) and three research facilities (Synchrotron Radiation, Neutron Scattering, and Materials Design and Characterization Laboratories).
+In addition, a visiting staff division as well as two foreign visiting professor positions were created.

-ISSP was relocated to the new campus in Kashiwa of the University of Tokyo in March 2000 after the 43 years of activities at the Roppongi campus in downtown Tokyo.
+ISSP was relocated to the new campus in Kashiwa of the University of Tokyo in March 2000 after the 40 years of activities at the Roppongi campus in downtown Tokyo.
 Here ISSP is aiming at creating new areas of science in collaboration with other institutions in Kashiwa.
-Meanwhile the University of Tokyo was transformed into a national university corporation in 2004 and thus ISSP is expected to play new roles as a joint research Laboratory in a university corporation.
-In 2006, the ISSP established International MegaGauss Sciene Laboratory and started serving as an international center of physics in high magnetic fields.
+In 2003, Neutron Scattering Laboratory was reorganized to Neutron Science Laboratory.
+The University of Tokyo was transformed into a national university corporation in 2004 and thus ISSP is expected to play new roles as a joint research Laboratory in the university corporation.
+In the same year, Division of Frontier Areas Research changed its name to Division of Nanoscale Science.
+In 2006, the ISSP established International MegaGauss Science Laboratory and started serving as an international center of physics in high magnetic fields.
 In 2011, Center of Computational Materials Science was established in the ISSP, for promoting materials science with advanced supercomputers.
+Regarding Synchrotron Radiation Laboratory, after the closing of the SOR-RING in 1997, Harima branch of Synchrotron Radiation Laboratory was established at SPring-8 in 2009.
+Furthermore, Division of Advanced Spectroscopy and Synchrotron Radiation Laboratory were reorganized in 2012 into the newly established Laser and Synchrotron Research Center.
+In 2016, Divisions of New Materials Science and Physics in Extreme Conditions were reorganized into Division of Condensed Matter Science, and Functional Materials Group and Quantum Materials Group were launched in order to widen the scope of condensed matter science, as a new step forward in the interdisciplinary research field.
+Division of Data-Integrated Materials Science was established in 2019 as the first Social Cooperation Program in ISSP with the progress of collaborative Research with industry.

 Chronology